ralphjstuder/math-scripts/README.md

 ### Exponential Object

 A Graph Theory exploration, made for establishing a large dataset on exponential graphs, combining common graph types.
 Through this, one can explore properties of the resulting subgraphs, allowing for a deeper understanding of nodes, connections and symmetries present within exponentially large graphical sturctures.
-The data collected contains number of homomorphisms and of connected components along with the number and populations of isomorphic classes within the components.
+The data collected contains number of homomorphisms and connected components along with the number and populations of isomorphic classes within the components.

 ### Spider Webs